Monarch butterfly migration: Conservation

 The winter roosts in both Mexico and California were declared to be threatened by the International Union for the Conservation of Nature and Natural Resources (IUCN) in the IUCN Invertebrate Red Data Book.
 Historical conservation regulations began when the residents of Pacific Grove, CA passed an ordinance prohibiting the disturbance of the "peaceful occupation of the Monarch butterflies".

+In 1986, the Mexican government created the Monarch Butterfly Biosphere Reserve (Mariposa Monarca Biosphere Reserve) to protect 62 sqmi of forests within four separate monarch sanctuaries.
+The Biosphere Reserve was expanded to include 217 sqmi in 2000.

 Adult mortality

 The protistan parasite Ophryocystis elektroscirrha may kill many migrating monarchs.
 It reduces flying ability, reducing the chance of reaching the overwintering sites.

 Overwintering sites

-Work to protect the overwintering sites in Mexico began before 1975 and were initiated by local residents.
+Work to protect the overwintering sites in Mexico began before 1975 and was initiated by local residents.
 Populations of overwintering monarchs declined significantly when the 1992 counts are compared to more recent censuses.
 Overwintering sites exist along the Gulf Coast, Arizona and Florida.

 Periodic disasters at the Mexican overwintering sites are often credited with the population decline.
 Some sites have experienced losses of 30% to 90% during storms.
 Conservation efforts in and around the overwintering sites include the planting of native tree species on which the monarchs prefer to roost.

 Overwintering monarchs in California have shown to have a slight preference to roost on native species but will also consistently choose introduced eucalyptus species, even when native species are present.
 Roosting sites in California are typically located close to the coastline, though some have been found further inland.